rafaeleufrasio/lightning/docs/source/examples/J033226_example.rst

 .. code-block:: text

-    //Convergence for the fit with the X-ray model// Mean acceptance fraction: 0.31231111
+    //Convergence for the fit without the X-ray model// Mean acceptance fraction: 0.25888400
     Convergence flag: 0
     Short chain flag: 0
     Number of "stranded" walkers: 2.00000

-It seems that we have a reasonable acceptance fraction (i.e., :math:`>20 \%`), and that we can be confident in the solution and the number of samples in the posterior.
+It seems that we have a reasonable acceptance fraction (i.e., :math:`>20 \%`), and that we can be confident in the solution and the number of samples in the posterior, since the convergence flag is 0.
 We see however that 2/75 of the walkers in the ensemble didn't reach the same solution as the others; this tends to happen when they're initialized too close to the boundary set by the priors.
 We could adjust the settings and retry, but we have enough samples in the posterior as-is, so we'll leave it.

-Now we check the other fit:
+Now we check the X-ray fit:

 .. literalinclude:: ../../../examples/AGN_J033226/J033226_batch.pro
     :language: idl